Submandibular Gland Cancer

 Acinic cell carcinoma, a type of adenocarcinoma, accounts for about one-tenth of malignant tumors of the salivary glands.
 Although this tumor mostly develops from the parotid gland, it is also seen in the submandibular gland.
 However, acinic cell carcinomas are tumors with low malignant potential and grow slowly.

 Although acinic cell carcinomas are malignant, they are encapsulated tumors and are unlikely to spread to distant organs.
 These tumors, which are mostly seen in young adults, have a more benign course compared to other submandibular salivary gland cancers.
-Acinic cell carcinoma can also be seen in children and elderly people.
+Acinic cell carcinoma can also be seen in children and older people.

 Adenocarcinoma